 In these circumstances, a solicitor might take on the claim on a no win no fee basis.
 However, as a child isn’t legally able to represent themselves, a parent or responsible adult will need to become their ‘litigation friend’ to make child accident claims.

-This is process where a court allows the litigation friend to act on behalf of the child.
-They deal with the solicitors on behalf of the child but with the child’s interests at heart, not their own.
+This is a process where a court allows the litigation friend to act on behalf of the child.
+They deal with the solicitors on behalf of the child but with their interests at heart, not their own.
 When a case is settled, a court will check that the compensation awarded is fair and the money will be managed by the court in a trust fund.

-A parent can make a claim on behalf of their child at any point before they turn 18 for relevant accidents and injuries.
+A parent can claim on behalf of their child at any point before they turn 18 for relevant accidents and injuries.
 If this doesn’t happen, then the normal personal injury claims time limit (3-years) applies when the child becomes an adult.
-Therefore, they have until they’re 21 to make their own claim.
+Therefore, they have until they’re 21 to make their own accident at a school claims.